coins/bitcoin-scripts/op_lookup.md

 ## Multiple Lookup Tables

 Here is an example of two different lookup tables, which allow to simmulate function calls.
+The position of the lookup table in the stack becomes the function name.

 ```
 btcdeb "[